ryan258/ideaforge/README.md

 - We've implemented a Pinia store for smooth state management.
 - Vue Router is set up for seamless navigation between components.
 - Basic error handling and user feedback mechanisms are in place.
-- The Forge is now operational!
+- The Forge is fully operational!
 Generate and select idea directions.
+- The Anvil is now implemented with AI-powered refinement and persona feedback.
-- Basic structures for The Anvil, The Workshop, and The Finishing Touch are in place.
+- Basic structures for The Workshop and The Finishing Touch are in place.
 - We've implemented consistent error handling across all components.
 - All components now use a shared ErrorDisplay component for uniform error presentation.
 - Ollama AI service integration is now in place for idea, persona, and direction generation.
+- Markdown rendering is implemented for better readability of AI-generated content.

 ## Getting Started 🚀